Potelo/inter-php/README.md

 composer require potelo/inter-php
 ```

-Or simply add it to your composer.json dependences and run composer update:
+Or simply add it to your composer.json dependences and run `composer update`:

 ```bash
 "require": {